christianotieno/platform-game/README.md

 ### Inspiration

-This game was inspirred by the [endless runner game](https://www.emanueleferonato.com/tag/endless-runner/) (5 parts tutorial).
-An inspiration was drawn to design a simple but creative game, and implement it using Phaser.
+This game was inspired by the [endless runner game](https://www.emanueleferonato.com/tag/endless-runner/) (5 parts tutorial).
+Inspiration was drawn to design a simple but creative game, and implement it using Phaser.
 Therefore, I did spend some time designing the game before programming it.

 ---